anshgupta517/file-sharing-website/README.md

 ## 🚀 About

 This project provides a basic platform for users to upload and share files.
+* Implemented core features including user registration and authentication with password hashing, session-based login persistence, file uploading with metadata (title, description), and deletion capabilities.
+* Designed views to display all files and user-specific files categorized by type (image, video, audio, PDF).
+* Leveraged Django ORM for database modeling and interaction, the messages framework for user notifications, and the template engine for dynamic content rendering.

 ## 🛠️ Built With